OSGeo/grass/INSTALL.md

 The install order matters.
 GRASS needs at least two libraries which have to be installed before installing/compiling GRASS:
-For links to the software, see ./REQUIREMENTS.html in this
+For links to the software, see [REQUIREMENTS.md](REQUIREMENTS.md) in this directory.
-directory:

 Installation order: